Original air date: September 29, 1967

 - Only Sane Man: Scotty is the only crew member who objects to bringing a planet-sterilizing superweapon aboard the ship.
 McCoy, to an extent, is also all kinds of apprehensive.

-- Pintsized Powerhouse: NOMAD, 500 kilos and a metre long, can knock out the Enterprise shields with just three blasts.
+- Pintsized Powerhouse: Nomad, five hundred kilograms and a metre or two long, can knock out the Enterprise shields with just three blasts.

 - Plot Armor:

 - Scotty is zapped by Nomad but revived, whereas every other Red Shirt it attacks is completely vaporized.

 - Nurse Chapel somehow survives trying to stop Nomad from accessing Kirk's medical records as well, being only stunned.
 It happened off screen, so we don't know exactly how threatening she was to Nomad.